devtpc/Spark01-Basics/README.md

 In this case, driver memory was set to 4G.
 It was enough to run this task successfully, however, further tweaking might increase the performance.

-Our secret is passed to the python file with the arbitrarily choosen spark.YOUR_CHOICE configurations.
-The secrets are the Opencage API key, and the access key to the storage.
+Our parameters - the Opencage API key and the link to the data - are passed to the python file with the arbitrarily choosen spark.YOUR_CHOICE configurations.
+The storage access key is also passed.

-The final task successfuly completed.
+After running the script, the final task successfuly completed.

 ![Task_completed 1](/screenshots/img_task_completed_1.png)

-The task used 2 executor pods besides the driver.
+In the test run the task used 2 executor pods besides the driver.

 ![Task_completed 2](/screenshots/img_task_completed_2.png)

+### Verifying the results

 On the Azure portal, it can be checked, that the parquet files really were created.

 ![Task_completed 3](/screenshots/img_task_completed_3.png)

-### Verifying the results

 As the parquet files are not in a human-readable format, run `make submit-verify` to read the parquet files.
 As written earlier in the pi2 and small task, examine the pod logs!
-Within the logs 20 rows can be seen:
+Within the logs 20 rows of data can be seen:

 ![Verify task](/screenshots/img_verify_task.png)